nsqio/nsq/docs/protocol.md

         <heartbeat_interval> - milliseconds between heartbeats where:
                                1000 <= heartbeat_interval <= configured_max
                                (may also be set to -1 to disable heartbeats)
+        <feature_negotiation> - boolean used to indicate that the client supports feature
+                                negotiation.  if the server is capable, it will send back a JSON payload of features and metadata.

     Success Response: